StrStefan/RecognitionApp/README.md

 # RecognitionApp

-RecognitionApp is a distributed system an his main purpose is to make a recognition process based on people fingerprints.
+RecognitionApp is a distributed system and his main purpose is to make a recognition process based on people fingerprints.